marianafranco/tic-tac-toe/README.md

 npm install -g gulp # You may need a root access for this. npm install

-# building the bundle.js with browserify (this will keep watching changes in the main.js file)
+# building the bundle.js with browserify (this will keep watching changes in the src folder)
 gulp

 # in another terminal start a simple HTTP server